1. Stanford University

 You will need to have previous experience on the job to take on this role and know the ins and outs of supply chain processes.
 You will be expected to be familiar with relevant software used for logistics and the organization of stocks, supplies, and shipments.
 Communication and problem-solving skills will make your life a whole lot easier working in this position.

-When it comes to the most important skills required to be a global supply chain manager, we found that a lot of resumes listed 30.5% of global supply chain managers included supply chain, while 6.1% of resumes included supplier performance, and 5.2% of resumes included continuous improvement.
+When it comes to the most important skills required to be a global supply chain manager, we found that a lot of resumes listed 25.5% of global supply chain managers included supply chain, while 6.0% of resumes included continuous improvement, and 3.7% of resumes included demand planning.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 If you're interested in becoming a global supply chain manager, one of the first things to consider is how much education you need.
 We've determined that 71.6% of global supply chain managers have a bachelor's degree.
 In terms of higher education levels, we found that 19.3% of global supply chain managers have master's degrees.
 Even though most global supply chain managers have a college degree, it's impossible to become one with only a high school degree or GED.

 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of global supply chain director you might progress to a role such as supply chain vice president eventually.
 Later on in your career, you could end up with the title supply chain vice president.

 The role of a global supply chain manager includes a wide range of responsibilities.
 These responsibilities can vary based on an individual's specific job, company, or industry.Here are some general global supply chain manager responsibilities: